will-lancer/will-lancer.github.io/README.md

  * For classical mechanics, I'm going through *Modern Classical Mechanics* by Helliwell and Sahakian.
  * For algebra, I'm going through Aluffi's *Algebra: Chapter 0*.
- * For fun (and because I'm taking PDEs this summe), I'm going through Pivato's *Linear Partial Differential Equations and Fourier Theory* and a few quantum mechanics textbooks: Zwiebach's, Woit's, and Binney and Skinner's.
+ * For fun (and because I'm taking PDEs this summer), I'm going through Pivato's *Linear Partial Differential Equations and Fourier Theory* and a few quantum mechanics textbooks: Zwiebach's, Woit's, and Binney and Skinner's.